-The spooky things to do in the island break.
+The spooky things to do on your island break

 1. Pick a pumpkin – Well it wouldn’t be Halloween without a pumpkin!
 One of Jersey’s top spots for picking up a pumpkin is Manor Farm in St. Ouen’s.
 They’ve got crates full of this spookiest of fruits.
 So you can pick the perfect one to carve out your own jack-o’-lantern.